EloisaElias/yelp_fraud_detection_system_eloisa_dsproject/README.md

 #### Further Work - Project stage_3

-In stage_3 the vision of this project is to develop a data processing model that detects fake/fraudulent reviews in two sections near real-time processing for immediate graph detection performance of the model and a processing batch where I would like to apply more training and bigger and better data to the model.
+The purpose of stage_3 is to develop a data processing model that detects fake/fraudulent reviews in two sections near real-time processing for immediate graph performance of the model and a processing batch.
+Using this architecture, I would like to apply more training and bigger and better data to the model.

 ![AWS Lambda architecture](https://s3-us-west-2.amazonaws.com/fake-reviews-project/05_yelp_lambda_architecture.png)